NEW YEAR - EXPANDED PROGRAM!

 Riders will be split: Youth, AA, Open (Open riders not eligible for Intro or Pre-Training divisions)

-Riders are required to have 8 volunteer hours for each award.
-Volunteer hours may be accrued by family members and there are Transfer Hours available for riders with hardships.
+Riders are required to have 8 Volunteer Hours for each award.
+Volunteer Hours may be accrued by family members, transferred to riders from friends/family, and there are Transfer Hours available from the LVDA Board for riders with hardships.

-New in 2024: 2 Volunteer Hours may be "bought out."
-The buy-out is a donation to LVDA's Gives Back program and will be donated to a Lehigh Valley based 501(c)(3).
+2 Volunteer Hours may be "bought out."
+The buy-out is a donation to LVDA's Gives Back program and proceeds go to the Bucks County Horse Park.

 Champion/Reserve and placing to tenth place for each of these levels:

-Training-Third (five scores, two at the highest test of level)
+Training-Third (5 scores, 2 at the highest test of level)

-Leadline (three scores, scores do not have to be from an L judge)
+Leadline (3 scores, scores do not have to be from an L judge)

 Scores are calculated as follows: Median score of five highest scores (median score must be 60% or above).